microsoft/Trieste/samples/verona/readme.md

 - it's a type, like return, break, continue add `try`

+could allow `->` as a user defined symbol
+- consume only the first `->` in a lambda definition
+- after `typefunc`, convert it to a symbol

 ## Partial Application with DontCare

 what does `f _ x` compile to?